 4 The lasagna lunch in the cafeteria

-This was honestly one of my favorite parts about the Carter Center – the meal.
+This was honestly one of my favorite parts about the Jimmy Carter Presidential Library – the meal.
 Jimmy didn’t want some big corporate-sponsored cafeteria, so instead he hired local caterers to prepare homemade southern meals everyday.
 This was freshly made lasagna with veggies, a peanut butter cookie and sweet tea.
 So so good!

 5 Random President Carter memorabilia